Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis shows 29 active stops operating within Salisbury Heights, consisting of buses.
-These stops are served by 15 routes, offering a total of 726 weekly passenger trips.
+Public transport analysis shows 29 active stops operating within Salisbury Heights.
+These stops serve a mix of bus routes, totaling 15 individual routes that provide 726 weekly passenger trips.
 Transport accessibility is rated excellent, with residents typically located 197 meters from the nearest stop.
+Most residents commute outward due to the area's primarily residential nature.
+Cars remain the dominant mode of transport at 92%.
+Vehicle ownership averages 1.8 per dwelling, higher than the regional average.

 Frequently Asked Questions - Transport